RonnieMak/1701QCA-Assessment1/experiments/experiments.md

 ![Image](ex1.exic)

-(Insert a caption here)
+Photo shown the sucessful experiment of lighten up the LED with a complece circuit.

 #### Reflection ####

-In this experiment, something new to me was or something I learned was (insert something here).
+This is one of the very first experiments with the micro bit, it teaches me how to complete an electric circuit with wire, resistant and LED light.
+This is a critical technique for the feature project using the micro bit.

-This experiment could be the basis of a real world application such as (insert something here).
+This experiment could be the basis of a real world application such as

 ### Experiment name ###